kortina/dotfiles/s3screenshots/README.md

     # Debug using the logs:
     tail -f $HOME/Library/Logs/s3screenshots.log

+    # If you see errors about boto not installed, do:
+    mkdir ~/tmp
+    cd ~/tmp
+    pyenv local system
+    sudo easy_install boto
+    sudo easy_install watchdog

 NB: since this uses OS X Notification Center, this must be a `LaunchAgent` not a `LaunchDaemon`.

 If things are not working, you can check syslog for errors: